 Delee has created the CytoCatch, a blood-testing device for the early diagnosis of cancer and treatment monitoring.

 This device isolates what are called circulating tumor cells, or “CTCs,” from the blood.
-According to Market Research Future, by 2023, the global market for analyzing CTCs is projected to reach $28 billion.
+According to Grand View Research, by 2027, the global market for analyzing CTCs is projected to surpass $18 billion.

 Unlike other devices, CytoCatch possesses the required sensitivity and specificity needed to analyze the CTC’s genetic features and biomarkers.
 This facilitates the early detection of cancer and enables physicians to create personalized treatments.

-According to the World Health Organization, in 2040, an estimated 30 million people will be diagnosed with cancer around the world.
-More than 16 million of this group will die of the disease.
+According to the World Health Organization, in 2040, an estimated 30 million people will be diagnosed with cancer.
+More than 16 million of them will die of the disease.

-A main reason cancer has such a high mortality rate is the lack of clinical tests with sufficient ability to enable a timely diagnosis of the illness.
+One of the main reasons cancer has such a high mortality rate is the lack of clinical tests with sufficient ability to enable a timely diagnosis of the illness.
 Furthermore, a scarcity of technological resources that provide effective monitoring of treatments significantly reduces patients’ chances at survival.